Let’s talk about the meat protein part of the kidney stone diet—it has always confused people, so let’s see if I can clear this up.

 How to calculate your MEAT protein needs.

-I have a handy dandy meat protein calculator on my website that will help you figure out how much meat/seafood protein you can safely have each day on the kidney stone diet.
+I have a handy dandy meat protein calculator on my website that will help you figure out how much meat/seafood protein you can safely have daily on the kidney stone diet.

 How much protein is in meat?

-On average, there are 7 grams of protein per ounce of meat/seafood.
+There are 7 grams of protein per ounce (within a couple of points) of meat/seafood.
 The deck of cards analogy is often used for three ounces of meat for a visual.
 Or the palm of your hand.
 So three ounces of chicken is about 21 grams of protein (know, there will be a 2-3 gram difference for each meat type – don’t fret over small amounts like this).
-You do not have to be perfect, which is why most people get overwhelmed.
+You do not have to be perfect, so most people get overwhelmed.
 I am trying to save you time by looking up each type of meat.
 Use 7g as an average, and you will be just fine!

 Are you telling me, old lady, that I should buy a kitchen scale?